supreme-00/vpn-agentic-detector/README.md

 **Machine Learning + Agentic Reasoning Layer + FastAPI**

 This project demonstrates an end-to-end VPN traffic detection system built using real network captures.
-It extracts flow-level features from PCAPs, trains a machine-learning classifier, and layers it with an agentic decision workflow exposed via a FastAPI service.
+It extracts flow-level features from around 3000+ PCAPs, trains a machine-learning classifier, and layers it with an agentic decision workflow exposed via a FastAPI service.

 **🧩 Project Highlights**